SaladTechnologies/comfyui-api/README.md

 }
 ```

 ## System Events

 ComfyUI emits a number of events over websocket during the course of a workflow.
 These can be configured to be sent to a webhook using the `SYSTEM_WEBHOOK_URL` and `SYSTEM_WEBHOOK_EVENTS` environment variables.
 Additionally, any environment variable starting with `SYSTEM_META_` will be sent as metadata with the event.
+From version 1.13.0, these are signed, and can be validated using the `WEBHOOK_SECRET` environment variable and any standard webhook validation library such as `svix`.
+See [above](#validating-webhooks) for examples.

 All webhooks have the same format, which is as follows: